 Overall, this big city is much more affordable than New York or LA, and other larger urban areas, so you won’t have to stress about how to reduce costs when relocating.
 For example, housing costs are almost 25% lower than the national average, and the percentage falls even further when compared to other large cities.
 The average rent for a studio apartment is below $900, perfect for those looking to move into a smaller home and donate unwanted items.

-We wanted to help you make an educated decision when it comes to moving across the country, that’s why we compared housing, utilities, and monthly wages of some of the most populated cities in the US.
+Before moving across the country, try to compare housing, utilities, and monthly wages of some of the most populated cities in the US.
 Go over the average expenses in New York, Chicago, and Houston, and you will be able to tell which place fits your needs the most.

 How to Choose the Right Houston Neighborhood